South Korea Winter Trip. Day 2: Jeju Island

 Yeahhh... berjaya!

-There is no other places that can offer the view as such Seongsan Ilchulbong Peak, a tuff cone formed by hydrovolcanic eruption in the seabed.
+There is no other place that can offer such a view as Seongsan Ilchulbong Peak, a tuff cone formed by a hydrovolcanic eruption in the seabed.
 We hiked half the peak and didn't continue down into the gigantic bowl-like crater.
 However, the vies from the cliff were enough to amaze us.

-After an hour of enjoying the picturesque, we had simple lunch and continue to visit Seongeup Folk Village Museum.
-Being entertained by a friendly-host lady, we got to know the history of local island people.
+After an hour of enjoying the picturesque, we had a simple lunch and continued to visit Seongeup Folk Village Museum.
+Being entertained by a friendly host lady, we got to know the history of local island people.

 Taking picture with Dol Hareubang